doubleSlashde/jEDM/README.md

 This Framework is a thesis project with the translated name "Central data mapping definition in Java EE environment".

-It is a prototype that combines JPA EntityGraphs with the Object-to-Object mapping framework "Dozer"
+It is a prototype that combines JPA EntityGraphs with the object to object mapping framework "Dozer"

 # Abstract